Laura Hilly Couch 2022

 Discrimination and Employment

-• Wheatley v Fire Rescue Victoria (Human Rights) [2023] VCAT 12 (first instance); Fire Rescue Victoria v Wheatley [2023] VSC 269 (appeal) (led by Claire Harris KC) - sexual harassment and sex discrimination - application for strike out of claims on the basis of delay (currently on appeal).
+• Wheatley v Fire Rescue Victoria (Human Rights) [2023] VCAT 12 (first instance); Fire Rescue Victoria v Wheatley [2023] VSC 269 (appeal) (led by C Harris KC) - sexual harassment and sex discrimination - application for strike out of claims on the basis of delay.

 • Brunec v Department of Justice and Community Safety[2022] FWCFB 137 (appeal - unled), [2022] FWC 1262 (first instance - unled) – unfair dismissal – unable to perform inherent requirements of position due to vaccination status.